 - 1 cup of chicken or beef stock

 - 4 cups of a variety of Mushrooms, sliced to about the same size

 - Tie the meat up with twine if need be.

 - Season meat generously with salt and pepper.

-- Heat up a skillet with cooking oil and sear all side of the meat.
+- Heat up a skillet with cooking oil and sear all sides of the meat.

 - Saute the mushrooms with butter until cooked through and then season with salt and pepper.

-- Add the mushrooms to the sauce and serve the roast sliced with accompanying mushroom sauce.
+- Pour the sauce over the mushrooms and serve the sliced roast with accompanying mushroom sauce.
 Garnish serving platter with fresh rosemary if desired.

 This success of this recipe is really dependent on the quality and cut of beef.
 Look for “prime” cuts or local, natural, grass fed options.
 “Choice” cuts are OK, but “select” cuts will just not taste as good.

 The time in the oven will not only depend on the size of the roast, but also how long and deeply you pan sear the meat.
 A deeper sear is less time in the oven- I really recommend checking it earlier than you think.